climateconnect/climateconnect/README.md

        cd climateconnect_env
        source bin/activate
     ```
-3. Clone github repository `git clone <URL>`
+3. Clone GitHub repository `git clone <URL>`

 ### Run docker compose

-Currently, we use docker to run redis server locally.
-If you do not have docker installed locally follow this official documentation from docker: https://docs.docker.com/get-docker/
+Currently, we use docker to run Redis server locally.

+If you do not have docker installed locally, follow the official steps: https://docs.docker.com/get-docker/

 1. Go to backend directory `cd backend`
 2. Run `docker-compose up`.
-This will start redis server on docker
+This will start Redis server on docker

 ### Backend